On Loneliness and Exclusion: The Hidden Architecture of the Single Life

 As you age, it gets lonelier.

 I’ve been there at every beginning: during the early anxiety of falling in love, through the fear that a proposal will never come, but then it does.
-I've spent money I don’t have on weddings, baby showers, and all the sundry events society considers worthy of ritual, while never having one myself because the milestones of single life aren't codified as worthy of celebrating.
+I've spent money I don’t have on weddings, baby showers, and all the sundry events society considers worthy of ritual.
+I never have one myself because the milestones of single life aren't codified as worthy of celebrating.
 After the wedding, friends fade away.
 Evidence of their existence abounds online in photos of events that include only couples.

 I have a boyfriend